dalenewman/Cfg-NET/README.md

 When you load a configuration, Cfg-NET doesn't throw errors (on purpose that is).
-Instead, it attempts to collect _all_ the problems.
-So, after loading, you should always check for any problems using the `Problems()` method:
+Instead, it attempts to collect _all_ the errors and/or warnings.
+So, after loading, you should always check for any issues using the `Errors()` and `Warnings()` method:

 <pre class="prettyprint" lang="cs">
     //LOAD CONFIGURATION
     var cfg = new Cfg(File.ReadAllText(&quot;BackupManager.xml&quot;));
     //TEST FOR PROBLEMS
     Assert.AreEqual(0, cfg.<strong>Problems()</strong>.Count);
 </pre>

+An error entry means the configuration is invalid.
+It can not be trusted.
+On the other hand, a warning is something you ought to address, but you could ignore it for now (if you're too busy).

-By collecting multiple problems, you can report them to an end-user who can attempt to fix them all at once.
+By collecting multiple errors and warnings, you can report them to an end-user who can attempt to fix them all at once.
-The problem messages produced are usually quite helpful.
+The messages produced are usually quite helpful.
 Here are some examples:

 Put another server named *Gandalf* in there, and it says: